jpherbst/qot-stack/readme.md

 In the output, see that pin functionalities like external timestamping and interrupt trigger are enabled.

 For the onboard ptp device for the ethernet controller (/dev/ptp0), the pin capabilities are not enabled by default.
-We need to patch a file (cpts.c) in the kernel at (Linux/drivers/net/ethernet/ti/cpts.c) to enable the pins.
+We need to patch a file (cpts.c) in the kernel at (/export/bb-kernel/KERNEL/drivers/net/ethernet/ti/cpts.c) to enable the pins.
-The new file can be found at, \...
-Simply replace the existing cpts.c file with the new one and rebuild the kernel,
+The new file can be found at (https://bitbucket.org/rose-line/qot-stack/downloads/cpts.c) Simply replace the existing cpts.c file with the new one and rebuild the kernel,

 ```